What should I do if I am a victim of harassment or stalking?

 - Record how the offender looked or sounded, what they were wearing, the make, and number plate or colour of their car

 - Keep letters and parcels as evidence even if they contain frightening or upsetting messages.
 Do not throw them away.

-- Keep copies of e-mails on disk and print out hard copies.
+- Keep copies of e-mails on a disk or USB flash drive, and print out hard copies.
 Do not delete the originals.

 - Making notes in a diary is a good idea.
 Write the information down as soon as possible, when events are still fresh in your mind.

 - Record telephone conversations if you can on a dictaphone or mobile phone if it has that facility